16 Apr Expungement Process: Step-by-Step

 Step Two: Meeting with Attorney to Discuss Expungement Process

-Attorney's Fees (fee for legal services, composition of documents, court appearances and performance at any scheduled hearings)
+Attorney’s Fees (fee for legal services, the composition of documents, court appearances, and performance at any scheduled hearings)

 District Court Filing Fee (separate fees if multiple counties; approx. $160 per)